lamhq/notebook-api/README.md

 ### Create a user in Cognito user pool

-Since the application's user pools doesn't support registration, you'll have to manually add a user with a google email to login.
+Because the application's user pools do not support registration, you'll need to manually add a user with a Google email address to enable login.

 Sign in to [Amazon Cognito console](https://console.aws.amazon.com/cognito), select the user pool to add a user.

 ### Set up Google authentication

-The application only support sign in through Google, so you have to configure Google OAuth client to work with the Cognito user pool.
+The application only supports signing in through Google, so you need to configure the Google OAuth client to work with the Cognito user pool.

 In _Google Cloud Console / APIs & Services / OAuth consent screen / Clients_, select **Web client**: